 The CSR implementing regulation requires the companies concerned to report on sustainability factors, in particular employee concerns, environmental concerns, human rights, measures to counter corruption and bribery, and the issues identified by companies as material.

-The NFE Index provides an overview of the pages of the non-financial report on which this content can be found:
+The NFE Index provides an overview of the pages of the non-financial report on which this content can be found.
+It contains the following five non-financial aspects: